groovy/groovy-eclipse/docs/Getting-Started-with-Groovy-Eclipse-Source-Code.md

 * Where do you want the workspace?
 * How do you access the Groovy-Eclipse git repository on github? **Unless you have write access to the Groovy-Eclipse repository on github, select 'HTTPS (Read-only, Anonymous)' from the dropdown.**
 * Where do you want to clone the git repository?
 * Which target platform do you want?
-Use Neon or Oxygen.
-Older targets are supported, but I don't see a good reason why you'd want that.
+Use Oxygen or Photon.

 Select *Next* when you have set all values to your likings.